111110100/ph-election-smartmatic/README.md

 python -i batch_generate.py read_results
 ```
 ## Files and fields generated
 The files generated are in CSV format except for a few.
-It's usually:
+These are:
 - ***contest_code**.csv*: for all contests
 - *map-**contest_code**.csv*: for leading condidate per province
 - ***province_name**_**contest_code**.csv*: for results per province